keras-team/keras/docs/templates/getting-started/faq.md

 *It is not recommended to use pickle or cPickle to save a Keras model.*

-Note: To use this you have to `pip install h5py` manually.

 You can use `model.save(filepath)` to save a Keras model into a single HDF5 file which will contain:

 - the architecture of the model, allowing to re-create the model